 Put-in-Bay Diary-Fri., Dec.
 3rd – About 100 people from Put-in-Bay arrive on Mackinac Island on the Arnold Lines’ M/V Huron.
 The first evening of basketball takes place.

 Put-in-Bay Diary-Sat., Dec.
-4th – A very large group from Put-in-Bay of makes history at the Grand Hotel.
+4th – A very large group from Put-in-Bay makes history at the Grand Hotel.
 They are given a fabulous 2-hour tour of the facility by Jason St. Onge, the Mackinac Islander in charge of all the painting there.

 Put-in-Bay Diary-Mon., Dec.
 6th – The harsh winter weather cuts ferry service to the island to two boats in the morning and two in the afternoon.